chiggachiggayeah/weatherman/weatherman.md

 *Knock, knock, knock!* Jin eyes grudgingly opened.
 Naram was caught.
 It didn't help that he'd taken his pants off.
 It was what he normally did when he was by himself in his room, which was always, and he was doing her a favor and she was asleep.
 He saw her eyes register his lack of pants.
 "Not what it looks like."
 He knew saying that somehow made it worse. *Knock, knock, knock* Naram opened the door to find a stout woman, maybe forty years old, glaring in the doorway and Ivan leaning against the wall behind her.

 "Hello Mr. Nazari, I'm Ivan's dean."
 There he was, thankfully tucked away but no less exposed really, with a girl curled up in his bed.
-Not that there was anything wrong that, *per se*.
-Or there wouldn't have been if one of Ivan's frequent complaints wasn't that he heard strange and loud noises emanating from Naram's room at all hours of the night.
+Not that there was anything wrong with that, *per se*.
+Or there wouldn't have been if one of Ivan's frequent complaints wasn't that he heard strange and loud noises emanating from Naram's room at odd hours of the night.
 That combined with the other typical complaints and today's debacle meant that Naram knew he was finished as Community Advisor before the dean had to utter one more word.

 "This isn't what it looks like," said Jin.

 ---

 They threw him in an off campus house.
 It was the worst thing that could've happened.
 Naram wasn't good around new people.
+Full disclosure: people in general.
+He'd known Jin for a month and that was the closest thing to a friend he'd ever had.
 And these new people had every reason to hate him.
-He was the new guy, a foreign body, and while he was going to help out with the rent, he was necessarily throwing off whatever vibe had been established.
+He was the new guy, a foreign body, and while they'd gladly take his rent, he was necessarily throwing off whatever vibe, whatever *homeostasis* had been established.

 Naram stood on the doorstep.
 He rung the bell.
-Grimacing, he turned around at Jin in her car, the entire latter half of which was occupied by Naram's worldy possessions.
+Grimacing, he turned around searching for visual moral support from Jin in her car, the entire latter half of which was occupied by Naram's worldy possessions.
 Mostly the Cumulus 1.
 She gave him an unsure smile.
-She had class.
+She was already late for class.
 She was helping him because she felt partially responsible.
-That wasn't actually true, it was going to happen sooner or later, but if she wasn't there it would've meant Naram pathetically dragging boxes across half of New Hampshire in a pessimistic mizzle.
+That wasn't actually true, it was going to happen sooner or later -- she could've just asked Ivan --  but if she wasn't there it would've meant Naram pathetically dragging boxes across half of New Hampshire in a pessimistic mizzle.
 On the fifth ring, someone came to the door.

 "Hello?"
 A mass of unmanaged auburn hair and a highlighter yellow track suit stared back and rubbed its eyes.